euraf/agroforestreeadvice/CONTRIBUTING.md

 ### step 4: add your tool to agroforestryadvice code
 - clone the repository on your computer
 - add the excel file with sheets "data" and "interface" in folder "models", with name MODELNAME.xlsx (MODELNAME should be a short version of your model name, without spaces not underscore nor special characters that will be used everywhere in agroforestreeadvice to identify parts that are specific to your tool)
-- add the suitability_MODLENAME.R file to the R folder
+- add the suitability_MODLENAME.R file to the "R" folder
 - in global.R file, add the following 2 lines at the beginning:
 ```
 dataMODELNAME<-read.xlsx("models/MODELNAME.xlsx", sheet="data")